-The most first solution to fix the error, you can restart your PC computer and reconnect it to the PC.
-Second, you should plug the USB drive to another computer, if the error still happened again, the drive is broken and need to repair.
-Last, what if you connect many USB devices to the same computer, you should try to plug out other UBS devices and check, if the drive doesn’t work, you may follow the next solutions to fix windows not recognizing USB.
+The most first solution to fix the error, you can restart your PC and reconnect it to the PC.
+Second, you should plug the USB drive into another computer, if the error still happened again, the drive is broken and need to repair.
+Last, what if you connect many USB devices to the same computer, you should try to plug out other UBS devices and check, if the drive doesn't work, you may follow the next solutions to fix windows not recognizing USB.

 If your USB ports are not functioning properly, Windows won't detect your USB flash drive.
 To check your USB ports,